mjc-237/Netflix-Dataset-SQL-Project/README.md

 ![Netflix Dataset](netflix_dataset.PNG)

-*(The raw CSV isn't included in this repo — download it from Kaggle if you want to run this yourself.)*

 ## Why Normalize It?

 The raw CSV stores `director`, `cast`, `country`, and `genre` as comma-separated text in a single cell — for example, one row's `director` column might literally contain `"Robert Rodriguez, Alex Rivera"`.